 Late night drinks at Bananas Pub

 Portugal has a culture of dining late and staying out late into the evening.
 No one battered an eyelid that we had our daughter out until almost midnight, and there were plenty of other young children with their parents.
-Bananas Pub is an unassuming local bar which is fantastic for a drink and a snack (such as picado).
+Bananas Pub is an unassuming local bar which is fantastic for a drink and some Madeira food (such as picado).
 We dined alfresco and enjoyed the English musician strumming his guitar and covering well known songs.

 Wander through old town and choose a restaurant!